KelvinRein7/Delivery-CLI-App/README.txt

 Delivery App Backend
 ---------------------

-- The whole idea of the app is to let the customer view available franchises, drivers and all other information (locations, IDs, etc...) and let them place orders.

-- Then, the closest franchise will receive the order and the closest driver will be assigned to pick up the order.
-You get the point :D. Just like how UberEats works.

-- The driver then delivers it to the customer's location.
+- The whole idea of this project is to understand how a delivery app (Uber, DoorDash, etc.) work from high-level view.

 Compiling Instruction
 ---------------------

-Since I have created a makefile that compiles and links all code into a single executable, you can just go to the directory that contains all the files and
+I have created a makefile that compiles and links all code into a single executable :D

+Open up the folder, feel free to try it out!

-Open your Terminal,
+Open up your Terminal,

 	Step 1) make
 	Step 2) ./app

-Then you will have options to play around with it.
+Play around with it.
 ENJOY!